 The M.A. in Marriage and Family Therapy (MAMFT) is designed to provide specialized training for students who desire to work specifically with couples, families, and individuals in the context a client’s systems.
 The program’s 77-hour curriculum emphasizes Christian integration, academic rigor, and clinical excellence, and it can be completed in two, three, or four years.
 Through their time at Richmont, students will be equipped with the knowledge and experience to use both a systems theory perspective and a Christian integrationist perspective to help clients holistically – mentally, emotionally, relationally, spiritually – toward healing and into wholeness.

-The MAMFT may also be combined with the other certificates.
-Certificates strengthen the student’s abilities to work with specific client populations.
-The following certificates within the MAMFT are offered.
-The Certification will be printed as a separate document to the graduate’s diploma.
+Students may add a graduate certificate onto their MAMFT program of study.
+Certificates strengthen the student’s abilities to work with specific client populations and increase his or her marketability as a counselor.
+The certification will be printed as a separate document to the graduate’s diploma.

 Richmont Graduate University is founded on principles that adhere to National Association of Evangelicals Statement of Faith appearing below.
 This statement has been affirmed by more than seventy denominations and thus represents a broad evangelical consensus.
 All faculty members affirm this statement, and students who attend the Richmont will be taught from a Christian perspective.